hsloot/integratecpp/README.md

 SystemRequirements: C++11
 ```

-Addtionally, if you are using an `Makevars` or `Makevars.win` file,
+Additionally, if you are using an `Makevars` or `Makevars.win` file,
 [*WRE*](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Using-C_002b_002b-code)
 suggests adding the following: